 We’re asking you – our readers, our community, and compatriots – to help us sustain and grow our activity by becoming a member of London Playwrights’ Workshop.
 If we’ve supported your work or helped you find opportunities to develop your craft, we hope you’ll thinking about joining us and becoming a part of our organisation as we expand the work we do.

 This is a model that relies on generosity towards each other – but it’s not charity, because you’ll be getting something in return.
 We’ve created some fantastic content for our members over the last year or so and we’re developing new content, courses, events and initiatives.

 Support us to support you.
 The more our community of writers invests in us, the more we can do.

 Full access for just the cost of one cup of coffee…

 In return for your support, you get these exciting member benefits…

 Your support keeps London Playwrights’ Blog running.

-For the time being, we are going to continue offering our full opportunities listings for free – but we have to find a way to support the work that goes into this.
+Since the start, we’ve always offered our full opportunities listings for free – but we have to find a way to support the work that goes into this.
 If you use the blog to keep track of opportunities or find places to showcase your work, this financial support will go directly into ensuring that this resource stays available to you.